Skip to Main Content

 Budget Discipline, Local Currency Risk and Documentation Standards

-The absence of a federal rebate changes the budget conversation rather than ending it.
-The producer's job in Indonesia is to extract the cost-base value cleanly, hold the line on documentation, and structure spend so a co-production partner can claim against it if relevant.
+Here is what that looks like on the ground.
+The absence of a federal rebates changes the budget conversation rather than ending it.
+The producer's job in Indonesia is to extract the cost-base value cleanly, hold the line on records, and structure spend so a co-production partner can claim against it if relevant.

 • Settle the Indonesian budget in IDR through the local entity to avoid surprise FX costs and to satisfy Indonesian banking compliance